Faisal I: Accession to the Iraqi throne

-Faisal encouraged an influx of Syrian exiles and office-seekers to cultivate better Iraqi-Syrian relations.
-In order to improve education in the country Faisal employed doctors and teachers in the civil service and appointed Sati' al-Husri, the ex-Minister of Education in Damascus, as his director of the Ministry of Education.
-This influx resulted in much native resentment towards Syrians and Lebanese in Iraq.
-The tendency of the Syrian emigres in the education ministry to write and issue school textbooks glorying the Umayyad Caliphate as the "golden age" of the Arabs together with the highly dismissive remarks about the Imam Ali gave great offense in the Shiite community in Iraq, prompting protests and leading Faisal to withdraw the offending textbooks in 1927 and again in 1933 when they were reissued.
-Faisal himself was a tolerant man, proclaiming himself a friend of the Shiite, Kurdish and Jewish communities in his realm, and in 1928 criticized the policy of some of his ministers of seeking to fire all Jewish Iraqis from the civil service, but his policy of promoting pan-Arab nationalism to further his personal and dynastic ambitions proved to be a disruptive force in Iraq as it drew a wedge between the Arab and Kurdish communities.
+Faisal himself was a tolerant man, proclaiming himself a friend of the Shi'i Muslim, Kurdish and Jewish communities in his realm.
+In 1928, he criticized the policy of some of his ministers of seeking to fire all Jewish Iraqis from the civil service.
+His policy of promoting pan-Arab nationalism to further his personal and dynastic ambitions proved to be a disruptive force in Iraq, as it drew a wedge between the Arab and Kurdish communities.
 Faisal's policy of equating wataniyya ("patriotism" or in this case Iraqiness) with being Arab marginalized the Kurds who feared that they had no place in an Arab-dominated Iraq, indeed in a state that equated being Iraqi with being Arab.

 Faisal also developed desert motor routes from Baghdad to Damascus, and Baghdad to Amman.
 This led to a great interest in the Mosul oilfield and eventually to his plan to build an oil pipeline to a Mediterranean port, which would help Iraq economically.
 This also led to an increase in Iraq's desire for more influence in the Arab East.
 During his reign, Faisal made great effort to build Iraq's army into a powerful force.
 He attempted to impose universal military service in order to achieve this, but this failed.
 Some see this as part of his plan to advance his pan-Arab agenda.